sra-wng/Interactive-Lab-Hub/Lab 5/README.md

 The idea is to nudge the user to sit up straight when slouching -- given that the system appears to be overclassifying most things as slouching, the user would likely receive so many nudges that they would become irritated and stop using the system or learn to ignore the system.
 A user might find it obvious that the system isn't working as expected -- after all, if they're not slouching and the system is telling them that they're slouching, the user would know that something is wrong.
 While nothing bad would happen to the user due to a misclassification, this would be irritating and could cause the user to stop using the device.
 Furthermore, the system fails to provide any meaningful information for the other two classes -- drinking water and looking at phone.
 Since both of these are incorrectly being classified as slouching, a user won't have their water-drinking tracked and won't be nudged to stop looking at their phone when they're doing so.

 The biggest change to the system would be to improve the training data for the system.
 Perhaps because the changes are either relatively minute (slouching vs not slouching vs looking at phone) or could result in many varied positions (drinking water), a more diverse and varied dataset is needed to train the model.
+Alternatively, a change could be to be more prescriptive about the positioning of the webcam or training with more angles.
+While experimenting, I realized that I had trained the Teachable MAchinese model with my laptop camera (directly in front of me) but my implemented model was using the pi webcam (slightly to my right and above).
 Another optimization could be to allow the user to provide feedback when something has been misclassified to improve the system.

 ### Part D
 ### Characterize your own Observant system